| Title: | Regression Modeling Using Vasicek Distribution |

 Bruna Alves [email protected]

-Mazucheli, J., Leiva, V., Alves, B., and Menezes A. F. B., (2021).
+Mazucheli, J., Leiva, V., Alves, B., and Menezes, A. F. B. (2021).
 A new quantile regression for modeling bounded data under a unit Birnbaum-Saunders distribution with applications in medicine and politics.
-Symmetry, 13(4) 1–21.
+Symmetry, 13(4), 1–21.

-Petterle, R. R., Bonat, W. H., Scarpin, C. T., Jonasson, T., and Borba, V. Z. C., (2020).
+Petterle, R. R., Bonat, W. H., Scarpin, C. T., Jonasson, T., and Borba, V. Z. C. (2020).
 Multivariate quasi-beta regression models for continuous bounded data.
-The International Journal of Biostatistics, 1–15, (preprint).
+The International Journal of Biostatistics, 17(1), 39–53.

-data(bodyfat, package = "vasicekreg") bodyfat$BMI <- bodyfat$BMI / 100 bodyfat$SEX <- as.factor(bodyfat$SEX) bodyfat$IPAQ<- as.factor(bodyfat$IPAQ) library(gamlss) # mean fit fitmean.logit <- gamlss(ARMS ~ AGE + BMI + SEX + IPAQ, data = bodyfat, family = VASIM(mu.link = "logit", sigma.link = "logit")) fitmean.probit <- gamlss(ARMS ~ AGE + BMI + SEX + IPAQ, data = bodyfat, family = VASIM(mu.link = "probit", sigma.link = "logit")) # quantile fit - tau = 0.5 tau <- 0.50 fitquant.logit <- gamlss(ARMS ~ AGE + BMI + SEX + IPAQ, data = bodyfat, family = VASIQ(mu.link = "logit", sigma.link = "logit")) fittaus <- lapply(c(0.10, 0.25, 0.50, 0.75, 0.90), function(Tau) { tau <<- Tau; gamlss(ARMS ~ AGE + BMI + SEX + IPAQ, data = bodyfat, family = VASIQ(mu.link = "logit", sigma.link = "logit")) }) sapply(fittaus, summary, USE.NAMES = TRUE)
+data(bodyfat, package = "vasicekreg") bodyfat$BMI <- bodyfat$BMI / 100 bodyfat$SEX <- as.factor(bodyfat$SEX) bodyfat$IPAQ <- as.factor(bodyfat$IPAQ) library(gamlss) ## Mean regression model fitmean <- gamlss( ARMS ~ AGE + BMI + SEX + IPAQ, data = bodyfat, family = VASIM(mu.link = "logit", sigma.link = "logit") ) ## Not run: ## Quantile regression models for different tau levels fittaus <- lapply(c(0.10, 0.25, 0.50, 0.75, 0.90), function(Tau) { tau <<- Tau gamlss( ARMS ~ AGE + BMI + SEX + IPAQ, data = bodyfat, family = VASIQ(mu.link = "logit", sigma.link = "logit") ) }) sapply(fittaus, summary) ## End(Not run)data(bodyfat, package = "vasicekreg") bodyfat$BMI <- bodyfat$BMI / 100 bodyfat$SEX <- as.factor(bodyfat$SEX) bodyfat$IPAQ <- as.factor(bodyfat$IPAQ) library(gamlss) ## Mean regression model fitmean <- gamlss( ARMS ~ AGE + BMI + SEX + IPAQ, data = bodyfat, family = VASIM(mu.link = "logit", sigma.link = "logit") ) ## Not run: ## Quantile regression models for different tau levels fittaus <- lapply(c(0.10, 0.25, 0.50, 0.75, 0.90), function(Tau) { tau <<- Tau gamlss( ARMS ~ AGE + BMI + SEX + IPAQ, data = bodyfat, family = VASIQ(mu.link = "logit", sigma.link = "logit") ) }) sapply(fittaus, summary) ## End(Not run)

-The function VASIM()
+The function VASIM() defines the Vasicek distribution under

-dVASIM(x, mu, sigma, log = FALSE) pVASIM(q, mu, sigma, lower.tail = TRUE, log.p = FALSE) qVASIM(p, mu, sigma, lower.tail = TRUE, log.p = FALSE) rVASIM(n, mu, sigma) VASIM(mu.link = "logit", sigma.link = "logit")
+dVASIM(x, mu, sigma, log = FALSE) pVASIM(q, mu, sigma, lower.tail = TRUE, log.p = FALSE) qVASIM(p, mu, sigma, lower.tail = TRUE, log.p = FALSE) rVASIM(n, mu, sigma) VASIM(mu.link = "logit", sigma.link = "logit")dVASIM(x, mu, sigma, log = FALSE) pVASIM(q, mu, sigma, lower.tail = TRUE, log.p = FALSE) qVASIM(p, mu, sigma, lower.tail = TRUE, log.p = FALSE) rVASIM(n, mu, sigma) VASIM(mu.link = "logit", sigma.link = "logit")

 |

-vector of quantiles on the (0,1) interval. |
+Vector of quantiles in the interval |

 mu |

-vector of the mean parameter values. |
+Vector of mean values. |

 sigma |

-vector of shape parameter values. |
+Vector of shape parameter values. |

 |